johnmichaelkuczynski/1ZhiSystems/replit.md

   - **Volume XI**: "The Collapse of Logical Form: Why Grammar, Not FOL, Guides Reasoning" (critique of logical form theory in favor of grammatical inference patterns)
   - **Volume XII**: "Morality as Coalition Software" (functional analysis of moral codes as group coordination mechanisms)
   - **Volume XIII**: "Truth Without Teeth: A Post-Philosophy Critique of Crispin Wright" (critique of Wright's minimalist truth theory and neo-Fregean program)
+  - **Volume XIV**: "The Fact/Norm Distinction as Philosophy's Escape Hatch" (meta-philosophical critique of how the is/ought divide shields philosophy from empirical accountability)
 - **Audio System**: OpenAI TTS-1 integration with Alloy voice support, automatic audio generation for all podcasts, saved to public/audio directory
 - **URL Updates**: August 22, 2025 - Updated Intelligence Meter application URL from intelligencemeter.biz to intelligencemeter.xyz in Core Applications section